Mixing of a generic simple symmetric random walk on the circle: Introduction

-where $\mathcal B (\mathbb S^1 )$ stands for the $\sigma$-algebra of Borel subsets of $\mathbb S^1$ and $\q(x)=1-\p(x)$, $x\in \T$.
-If $\mu$ is a Borel probability measure on the circle, then by $(X^\mu_n)$, $n\ge 0$, we denote the Markov process with transition kernel (\ref{E:1.1}) and $X_0 \sim \mu$.
-In other words, if a particle moves in a random way on the circle according to transition rule (\ref{E:1.1}) and it is initially distributed (randomly) as $\mu$, then its position in epoch $n$ is a random variable denoted by $X^\mu_n$, $n \ge 0$.
-In particular, if $\mu=\delta_x$, so that the particle is placed initially at a point $x\in \mathbb T$, then $(X_n^\mu)$ is denoted by $(X_n^x)$ for short.
-A Borel probability measure $\mu$ is called \textit{stationary} if the law of $(X_n^\mu)$ does not change with time and equals $\mu$ for each $n\ge 0$.
-Due to the continuity of $\p$ and compactness of $\T$ the existence of a stationary distribution is ensured by standard techniques in out context (see e.g. Corollary 4.18 on p.
-31 in \cite{Hairer_06}).
-Importance of stationary distribution comes from the fact they describe the statistical behaviour of the process in a way analogous to invariant measures for standard (non random) dynamical systems (see e.g. Theorem 5.2 on p.
-38 in \cite{Hairer_06}).
-In particular, uniqueness of stationary distribution implies the statistical behaviour of $(X_n^x)$ is independent of a starting point $x\in\T$.
+where $\mathcal B (\mathbb \T )$ stands for the $\sigma$-algebra of Borel subsets of $\mathbb \T$ and $\q(x)=1-\mathfrak{p}(x)$, $x\in \T$.
+For any Borel probability measure $\mu$ on the circle, the symbol $\mP_\mu$ denotes the conditional probability given the process (\ref{E:1.1}) is launched with the initial distribution $\mu$.
+A Borel probability measure $\mu$ is called \textit{stationary} if for every $\varphi$ from the space of continuous functions $C(\T)$ on $\T$ we have $\mE_\mu\varphi(X_n)=\mE_\mu\varphi(X_0)$ for every $n\ge 0$.
+Due to the continuity of $\mathfrak{p}$ and the compactness of $\T$ the existence of a stationary distribution is ensured by standard techniques (see e.g. Corollary 4.18 on p.
+31 in \cite{Hairer_06}) but its uniqueness is not so clear.
+We call a random walk $\textit{mixing}$ (or \textit{stable}) if there exists a measure $\mu_\ast$ such that